robashton/blog/input/pages/OMeta OData ODear - polishing it off/content.markdown

       seq("asc")
     | seq("desc")
     | -> 'desc'
-    )?:order
+    ):order

-And to boot I've added in the default, which is 'desc'
+And to boot I've added in the default, which is 'desc' so I don't need that optional '?' anymore.

 And how about this little one?